melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 lig.crd
 lig.itp
 lig.mol2
-lig.par 		← this is the parameter file to run the APV ligand simulation. lig.pdb 		← we need this pdb file to build the APV in the model. lig.psf lig.rtf 		← we need this topology file to build the model.
+lig.par 		← this is the parameter file to run the APV ligand simulation lig.pdb 		← we need this pdb file to build the APV in the model lig.psf lig.rtf 		← we need this topology file to build the model
 ```

 This is stored in the **/BUILD_DIR/lig** folder.